pndaly/BisQue_Platform_Guide/stepn.rst

 Summary
 -------

-**Congratulations, you have installed your first Python-based analysis module in BisQue!**
+**Congratulations, you have installed your first Python-based dockerized analysis module in BisQue!**

 In short, what we have done is: